oltdaniel/skeleton-plus/README.md

 Skeleton-Plus is a dead simple, responsive boilerplate to kickstart any responsive web projects.

-Check out [http://oltmannsdaniel.github.io/skeleton-plus](http://oltmannsdaniel.github.io/skeleton-plus) for Documentation and Demo
+Check out [skeleton-plus here](https://goo.gl/25fZjC) for Documentation and Demo

 # What's in the project?